sider/sider-docs/tools/javascript/coffeelint.md

 ### `npm_install`

 By using this option, you can install coffeelint and dependencies before analysis.
 This means you can install the version of CoffeeScript specified in `package.json`.
-The default is `false`.

 |Value|Execution Command|
 |:---|:---|